 Having grown up on a healthy diet of quality programming at the original Harvard Exit Theatre in Seattle, I longed for good movies and a neighborhood cinema that fostered a sense of community.
 And Port Townsend - in myriad ways - showed every sign of supporting a theatre as I envisioned it.
 More than seven years after that moment of resolve, the Rose Theatre re-opened in the summer of 1992.
 The community came together not only to finance it, but to apply the final touches of paint.

-That was nearly twenty-four years ago, and I find it just as difficult today to answer the question, What makes the Rose unique?
+That was more than 30 years ago, and I find it just as difficult today to answer the question, What makes the Rose unique?
 The obvious answer would be the careful selection of movies and our stellar customer service.
 But the writer in me - still aspiring - needs a deeper answer, just as character requires motivation.

 In his wonderful essay, "Here Is New York," E.B.
 White wrote of three New Yorks: the natives who give it solidity and continuity, the commuters who give the city its tidal restlessness, and the settlers who give it passion.
 It is the third group, White explained, "that accounts for New York's high strung disposition, its poetical deportment, its dedication to the arts, and its incomparable achievements."